Energy (Buildings and Reduction of Fuel Use) Bill

 Overview

-The Energy (Buildings and Reduction of Fuel Use) Bill mandates the Secretary of State to create and implement a comprehensive Energy in Buildings Strategy aimed at reducing fuel consumption, promoting low-carbon buildings, and tackling fuel poverty.
-The bill also sets specific targets for reducing energy usage across different fuel types by 2020 and 2030.
+This bill mandates the UK Secretary of State to create and implement an Energy in Buildings Strategy aimed at reducing fuel consumption, promoting low-carbon buildings, and tackling fuel poverty.
+The bill also sets specific targets for reducing energy demand across various fuel types.

 Description